DLTcollab/sse2neon/README.md

 * [Apache Impala](https://impala.apache.org/) is a lightning-fast, distributed SQL queries for petabytes of data stored in Apache Hadoop clusters.
 * [Apache Kudu](https://kudu.apache.org/) completes Hadoop's storage layer to enable fast analytics on fast data.
 * [ART](https://github.com/dinosaure/art) is an implementation in OCaml of [Adaptive Radix Tree](https://db.in.tum.de/~leis/papers/ART.pdf) (ART).
+* [Blender](https://www.blender.org/) is the free and open source 3D creation suite, supporting the entirety of the 3D pipeline.
 * [Boo](https://github.com/AxioDL/boo) is a cross-platform windowing and event manager similar to SDL or SFML, with additional 3D rendering functionality.
 * [CARTA](https://github.com/CARTAvis/carta-backend) is a new visualization tool designed for viewing radio astronomy images in CASA, FITS, MIRIAD, and HDF5 formats (using the IDIA custom schema for HDF5).
 * [Catcoon](https://github.com/i-evi/catcoon) is a [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) implementation in C.